23Priy/Project--Power-BI/README.md

 # Dashboard

+# Data Used
+Data used to make this dashboard is added to file named Sample Superstore which is a .xlsx file.
 ## Problem Statement

 This dashboard contains the report that was prepared  initially in Tableau and had to be migrated into Power BI.
 I studied the report as to what visuals are used , DAX used and prepared the same report in Power BI.